ncvicchi/monty_hall/README.md

 If there would be more doors in the game, would probabilities change?
-If we consider the group probability discussed earlier, we can quickly realize that the more doors involved in the game, the more chances to win by switching doors will be (or more chances to lose if keep the originally selected).
+If we consider the group probability discussed earlier, we can quickly realize that the more doors involved in the game, the more chances to win by switching doors will be (or more chances to lose if the originally selected door is kept).
-Except for the case that we toss a coin to choose.
-In that case, we will still have $\frac{1}{2}$ chances.
+Except for the case that we toss a coin to choose when the host chooses a door with a llama behind.
+In that case, we will still have $\frac{1}{2}$ chances, no matter how many doors originally were in the game.
+Tossing the coin will be an independent event for the last 2 doors left.

 ## References